-A Nuclear Medicine Technologist typically:
+A Nuclear Medicine Technologist typically -

-- 1. performs nuclear medicine and PET/CT procedures on patients. - 2. explains the nature of the procedures to patients using excellent customer service skills and then records the patient's data ensuring patient privacy. - 3. administers radiopharmaceuticals or radiation intravenously to detect or treat diseases, using radioisotope equipment, under direction of a physician. - 4. detects and maps radiopharmaceuticals in patients' bodies, using a camera to produce photographic or computer images. - 5. produces a computer-generated or film image for interpretation by a physician.
+- 1. performs basic/standard nuclear medicine PET/CT or CT procedures on patients. - 2. explains the nature of the procedures to patients and records the patient's data ensuring patient privacy. - 3. administers radiopharmaceuticals or contrast media to detect or treat diseases, using various equipment while under direction of a physician. - 4. detects and maps radiopharmaceuticals in patients' bodies, using a camera to produce photographic or computer images. - 5. produces a computer-generated or film image for interpretation by a physician. - 6. calculates, measures, and records radiation dosage or radiopharmaceuticals received, used, and disposed, using computer and following physician's prescription. - 7. performs quality control checks on laboratory equipment or cameras.

-- 6. calculates, measures, and records radiation dosage or radiopharmaceuticals received, used, and disposed, using computer and following physician's prescription. - 7. performs quality control checks on laboratory equipment or cameras. - 8. maintains and calibrates radioisotope and laboratory equipment. - 9. disposes of radioactive materials and stores radiopharmaceuticals, following radiation safety procedures. - 10. processes function studies, using computer. - 11. prepares stock radiopharmaceuticals, adhering to safety standards that minimize radiation exposure to workers and patients. - 12. records and processes results of procedures. - 13. performs other related duties as assigned.
+- 8. maintains and calibrates radioisotope and laboratory equipment. - 9. disposes of radioactive materials and stores radiopharmaceuticals, following radiation safety procedures. - 10. processes nuclear medicine studies using computer software programs. - 11. prepares radiopharmaceuticals, adhering to safety standards that minimize radiation exposure to workers and patients. - 12. records and processes results of procedures. - 13. performs other related duties as assigned.